 A very brave man now decided to keep a watch from the wall itself – with a fatal result.
 Next morning the masons saw that the wall had become higher during the night, but in the new part of the wall they found a piece of the night guard’s clothes – and that was all they ever saw of him again.
 From this day, nobody dared to interfere with the work of the ’subterraneans’, and construction of the castle was finished without further incident.

 According to a local legend, parts of Hammershus were constructed at night by the ‘subterraneans’.
-A brave man decided to keep a guard to find out how – with a fatal result.
-Next morning the masons found a rag from his clothes in the new wall – and that was all they ever saw of him again.
 (Photo copyright © by Kaj Halberg)